 If you ask someone that is using a coworking space how they like it, the majority will tell you that it’s the best workplace they’ve ever experienced.
 Even though there are pitfalls, such as the lack of privacy and people distractions, most find it advantageous.
 Why is that?

-- Corroboration.
-It’s not unusual to see app developers, website designers, and programmers sharing tools and techniques in a coworking space, even in the age of social-distancing.
+It’s not unusual to see app developers, website designers, and programmers sharing tools and techniques in a coworking space, even in the age of social distancing.
 Workspaces are set apart at recommended distances, and even when wearing masks, communication isn’t thwarted.

-Coworking spaces should remain as a viable and expanding option to the traditional workplace going forward.
+Coworking spaces should remain a viable alternative to the traditional workplace going forward.

 An unknown percentage of people that have transitioned to full-time self-employment will remain entrepreneurs when their previous positions are offered to them.
 Some will have the financial resources to continue to work for themselves, and some will already have established their businesses and can remain self-employed.